nikkNizz/Drawish/README.md

 **Enter the center** as the shape coordinate.
 You can draw the center of these shapes or not.

+##### Div
+A div is a rectangular shape that stores its coordinates in a CSS string.
+It also aligns more easily with other divs.
+Each div generates a string.
+These can be used for any HTML element, not just divs.
+To obtain these strings, click the **[Div]** button in the top right: the generated strings will be copied to the clipboard.

 #### Curved line
 Click the [curved line] button.
 You will be able to click on **6 points** of the image through which the bezier curve will pass.